Appoint a lawyer to represent your application for a Work Visa to the United States.

 H2A visa applicants may also be required to meet certain health and character requirements.Assessment for Employers Assessment for Individuals

 H2A Visa Entitlements

 An H2A visa entitles the holder to live and work in the US temporarily.
 An H2A visa is usually granted for an initial period of 1 year and extensions may be granted.

 Spouses and unmarried children under 21 years of age may apply for the applicable derivative visa (H4 visa) to join their spouse or parent in the US.
-Accompanying spouses and children are entitled to study in the United States but are not entitled to undertake any employment without obtaining an appropriate work visa.Assessment for Businesses Assessment for Employees
+Accompanying spouses and children are entitled to study in the United States but are not entitled to undertake any employment without obtaining an appropriate work visa.Assessment for Employers Assessment for Individuals

 Working Holiday or Exchange visas allow foreigners to work and/or study in the US while experiencing American culture.